 The quality of your podcast is a reflection of your podcasting equipment and software.
 You need to invest into the right equipment needed to start a podcast.
 By definition, excellent audio recording equipment and software translates to an amazing podcast.

-From experience, we know starting a podcast is a challenge, but picking out the podcast equipment you’ll need as a newbie is even more difficult.
-This is even more confusing if you know nothing about electronics and are far from being an audiophile.
+From experience, we know starting a podcast is a challenge, but picking out the equipment needed to start a podcast as a newbie is even more difficult.
+This is even more confusing if you know nothing about electronics and far from being an audiophile.

-Asking and searching around for cues, you’ll have your hands full on what many people will ask you to get as podcast equipment.
+Asking and searching around for cues, you’ll have your hands full on what many people will ask you to get as equipment needed to start a podcast.
 The lack of understanding about podcast equipment and software is one of the major reasons aspiring podcasters find it difficult to get their ideas off the ground.

 Here’s a caveat, though; scoring it big as a podcaster is beyond having the best equipment and software available in the market.
 Good content plus average equipment is far better than bad content and the best podcast equipment and software.

 Of course, you can easily get started by recording your first podcast episode using your iPhone.
 However, we won’t advise you to begin weakly and cheaply, that’s why the focus of this piece is on choosing the right equipment needed to start a podcast.

 What Are The Equipment Needed To Start a Podcast